-Processing the globular cluster M56 was pretty straight forward.
+Processing the globular cluster M56 was pretty straightforward.
 I did not spend more than thirty minutes on it and went through my usual steps very quickly.
-I did not really expect it to turn out good so I honestly did not care about the image when I was processing it.
+I did not really expect it to turn out well so I honestly did not care about the image when I was processing it.

 In the end, I decided to keep the image and tweaked the shadows and highlights on Lightroom a little bit.
 I also used a mask to increase the crispness in the actual cluster only.

 Below is a single shot of thirty seconds on M56.

 I went through our beginner processing workflow to process this object as it is a simple cluster.
 But if you are interested in learning how I process all our more difficult images, you can download our processing workflow HERE.

 Messier 56 is an "okay" globular cluster.
 It is very easy to photograph, as you can see even from the worst light-polluted areas, without a filter, or calibration frames, and with just one hour of exposure.
 I'd like to revisit this target in the future under better conditions and compare the two results!

 We chose not to make this image available as a print because it does not meet our quality standards, but check out the prints we have for other images HERE!

 Have you captured Messier 56?
 Attach your image in the comments and let us know your acquisition details!